Elasticity Detection: A Building Block for Internet Congestion Control: Visualizing NimbusCC

-We illustrate \name on a synthetic workload with time-varying cross traffic.
+We illustrate \name{}CC on a synthetic workload with time-varying cross traffic.
 We emulate a bottleneck link in \mahimahi~\cite{mahimahi}, a link emulator.
-The network has a bottleneck link rate of 96 Mbit/s, a minimum RTT of 50 ms, and 100 ms (2 BDP) of router buffering. \name sets a target queuing delay threshold of 12.5 ms in delay-control mode.
-We compare \name with Linux implementations of Cubic, BBR, and Vegas, our empirically-validated implementation of Compound atop CCP, and implementations of Copa and PCC provided by the respective authors.
+The network has a bottleneck rate of 96 Mbit/s, a minimum RTT of 50 ms, and 100 ms (2 BDP) of buffering.
+We compare two mode-switching protocols, \name{}CC (Cubic+BasicDelay) and \name{}CC (Cubic+Copa), with Cubic, BBR, Vegas, and PCC-Vivace (all from Linux), Copa (from Copa's authors), and Compound atop CCP (written by us).

-The cross-traffic varies over time between elastic, inelastic, and a mix of the two.
-We generate inelastic cross-traffic using Poisson packet arrivals at a specified mean rate.
-Elastic cross-traffic uses Cubic.
-We generate all elastic traffic (\name and cross-traffic) using {\ct iperf}~\cite{iperf}.
+The cross traffic varies over time between elastic, inelastic, and a mix of the two.
+We generate inelastic cross-traffic using Poisson packet arrivals at the specified mean rate.
+Elastic cross-traffic uses Cubic, via {\ct iperf}~\cite{iperf}.

+\Fig{big} shows the throughput and queuing delays for the various protocols, as well as the correct fair-share rate.
+Table ~\ref{tab:big-exp} summarizes the deviation from fair-share throughput in the elastic (20--120 s) and inelastic (0--20 and 120--180 s) regions, and the mean queuing delay in the inelastic region.
+The delay in the elastic region is similar for all schemes.

-\Fig{big} shows the throughput and queuing delays for the various algorithms, as well as the correct fair-share rate over time.
-Throughout the experiment, \name achieves both its fair share rate and low ($\leq 20$ ms) queuing delays in the presence of inelastic cross-traffic.
-With elastic cross-traffic, \name switches to competitive mode within 5 s and achieves close to its fair-share rate.
-The delays during this period approach the buffer size because the competing traffic is buffer-filling; the delays return to their previous low value (20 ms) within 5 s after the elastic cross-flows complete. \name stays in the correct mode throughout the experiment, except for one interval in the competitive period.
+Throughout the experiment, both \name{}CC variants achieve throughput close to the fair-share rate and low ($\leq$15 ms) queuing delays in the presence of inelastic cross traffic.
+With elastic cross traffic, both variants switch to TCP-competitive mode within 5 seconds and achieve close to their fair share.
+The delays during this period approach the buffer size because the competing traffic is buffer-filling; the delays return to their previous low value (15 ms) within 5 seconds after the elastic flows complete. \name{}CC stays in the correct mode throughout the experiment, except for one interval in the elastic period.
+The deviation from fair-share in the elastic region is because Cubic is not perfectly fair to itself over short time periods.